2024 Georgian parliamentary election: For Georgia

 On 8 August 2024, the For Georgia party leader, Giorgi Gakharia, went to Batumi to meet with the people and canvass the vote.
 On 17 August 2024, Gakharia officially kicked off the party's election campaign with the opening ceremony in Zugdidi.
 Gakharia's promises during the election campaign included increasing the minimum wage from 50 GEL to 950 GEL, introducing six-month unemployment benefits and tying the increase of pensions with that of the economy.
 For Georgia argued that a healthcare is a fundamental human right, and the state must ensure its protection.
-The party planed to transition to a compulsory universal healthcare insurance model, funded by excise taxes on tobacco, alcohol, and vehicle imports.
+The party planned to transition to a compulsory universal healthcare insurance model, funded by excise taxes on tobacco, alcohol, and vehicle imports.
 Primary healthcare would be strengthened, doctors retrained, and service quality and regulated costs to ensure access to quality medicines.
 The party was committed to fast-tracking Georgia's EU integration, ensuring sectoral benefits like access to the single market, the European Energy Union, and application of digital policies before full membership.
 Additionally, the party advocated for NATO membership without a "Membership Action Plan" (MAP), following Finland and Sweden's model.
 Economically, the party aimed to establish a European-style social state, focused on sustainable and inclusive growth.
 Key priorities included employment programs, sectoral policy development, and an export financing agency.
 A 4-year infrastructure project would complete gasification, water supply, and internet access nationwide, with an emphasis on building a green economy to safeguard natural resources.
 In education, the party sought to promote critical thinking, civic awareness, and lifelong learning through improved quality, infrastructure, and financing.
 Defense spending would rise to 2% of GDP, and military cooperation with Western partners, especially the United States, would enhance Georgia's defense capabilities.
 The depoliticization and strengthening of the State Security Service would focus on combating hybrid threats from Russia.

 The party would draft a national strategy for de-occupation and peaceful reunification of the country, involving public and Western partner input within one year.
 Governance reforms would strengthen institutions, ensure mutual checks and balances, and promote fair, transparent elections.
 Key government appointments (e.g., prosecutor general, court judges) would be made through political consensus.
 Judicial reforms would focus on eliminating corruption, including the removal of high-ranking officials who lost public trust.
 The High Council of Justice would undergo comprehensive reform to restore integrity.
 Fighting corruption would be a central priority.
 The party promised to dismantle elite networks that enrich themselves at the expense of citizens, ensuring regional and municipal governments would be free from corruption.
 Through fiscal decentralization, municipalities would gain more authority and resources, with anti-corruption units established locally to monitor risks.